chivan2925/ElectronicsManagament/docs/ai-context/CODING_RULES.md

 # CODING_RULES

-## Git Va File
+## Git And Files

-- Khong revert thay doi cua nguoi dung neu chua duoc yeu cau.
+- Do not revert user changes unless explicitly requested.
-- Khong commit build output:
+- Do not commit build outputs:
   - `frontend/node_modules/`
   - `frontend/dist/`
   - `backend/electronics/target/`
-- Chay npm trong `frontend/`.
+- Run npm commands inside `frontend/`.
-- Root khong nen co `package-lock.json` neu root khong co `package.json`.
+- The repository root should not contain `package-lock.json` unless it also contains a root `package.json`.

 ## Frontend

-- Dung Tailwind CSS cho style.
+- Use Tailwind CSS for styling.
-- Dung lucide-react cho icon.
+- Use lucide-react for icons.
-- Dung Recharts cho chart.
+- Use Recharts for charts.
-- Dung React Router cho route.
+- Use React Router for routing.
-- Dung Axios client tu `src/api/client.js`.
+- Use the Axios client from `src/api/client.js`.
-- Khong hardcode API URL trong component.
+- Do not hardcode API URLs inside components.
-- Khong de business logic phuc tap trong UI component.
+- Do not put complex business logic inside UI components.
-- Khong duplicate component neu co the truyen props.
+- Do not duplicate components when props can express the variation clearly.

 ## Mock Data

-- Mock data dat trong `src/data`.
+- Keep mock data in `src/data`.
-- Data shape nen gan backend DTO de sau nay thay API de hon.
+- Keep mock data shapes close to backend DTOs so API replacement is easier later.
-- Neu them mock data moi, dat ten ro ngu canh.
+- When adding new mock data, use names that clearly describe the context.

 ## API

-- Base API lay tu `VITE_API_BASE_URL`, fallback `http://localhost:8080/api`.
+- Read the API base URL from `VITE_API_BASE_URL`, with fallback `http://localhost:8080/api`.
-- Admin token key: `admin_access_token`.
+- Use `admin_access_token` as the admin token localStorage key.
-- Khi noi API that, xu ly loading/error/empty state.
+- When integrating real APIs, handle loading, error, and empty states.

 ## Backend

-- Backend la Spring Boot tai `backend/electronics`.
+- The backend is the Spring Boot app in `backend/electronics`.
-- Uu tien sua dung pattern controller-service-repository-dto-mapper hien co.
+- Prefer the existing controller-service-repository-dto-mapper pattern.
-- Khong de secret moi trong `application.yml`.
+- Do not add new secrets to `application.yml`.
-- Neu them migration/seed, uu tien file ro rang trong docs/database hoac migration folder neu du an chon Flyway/Liquibase sau nay.
+- If adding migrations or seed data, prefer a clear file under `docs/database` or a migration folder if the project later adopts Flyway or Liquibase.

-## Validation Truoc Khi Bao Xong
+## Validation Before Completion

 Frontend: